hasan3d/omrails/README.md

 # One Month Rails

-This is the sample appliaction on Ruby on Rails.
+This is a sample appliaction on Ruby on Rails.

 by [Hasan Ahmed] (http://hasanme.com)